2024 Updated Version

 • It is prohibited to withhold a final paycheck past these deadlines for any other reason, such as but not limited to, failure to return company property or sign timesheets.
 If the employer knows or should know what the pay should be, it must deliver the final pay no later than required by law.

-• Texas Lactation Accommodations: Reasonable accommodations are required to be provided for nursing mothers.
+• Texas Lactation Breaks: Reasonable break time is required to be provided for nursing mothers.

-• Texas Military Leave Policy: Employers are required to include a Texas military leave policy detailing the protections for employees who are deployed for service.
+• Texas Military Leave Policy: Employers are required to provide military leave policy protections for employees who are deployed for service.

-• Texas Voting Leave Policy: Employers are required to provide employees with leave for voting.
+• Texas Voting Leave Policy: Employers are required to provide employees with paid leave for voting on election days if the employee does not have at least two consecutive hours outside of their working hours.

 • Texas Day of Rest Policy: Employers are required to provide one day of rest for every 7 days worked for certain eligible retail employees.